 - Be part of a unique nationwide project to honour the 1,400 bell ringers lost during the First World War

-- Be part of a local community and connect with an ancient British tradition
+- Be part of a friendly and sociable community, both locally and nationally, and connect with an ancient British tradition

 - Have the opportunity to ring with others across the UK on 11 November, marking the centenary of the Armistice.